SAP Articles

 The Power of Benchmarking

-SAP negotiations aren’t just about cutting costs—they’re about getting a contract that actually works for you.
+SAP negotiations aren’t just about cutting costs—they’re about getting a contract that actually works for your business.
 With the right approach, you can reduce expenses, avoid compliance risks, and lock in better terms for years to come.

 Understanding the SAP Bill of Materials (BOM) in Negotiations

-When negotiating SAP contracts, getting the Bill of Materials (BOM) right is everything—especially in manufacturing, supply chain, and engineering-heavy industries.
+So, when negotiating new SAP contracts, it’s important to get the Bill of Materials (BOM) right in the first place.
+This works especially in manufacturing, supply chain, and engineering-heavy industries.

 I’ve seen companies rush through this step, only to realize later they over-licensed by 30% or got hit with unexpected indirect access fees that wrecked their budget.